agb32/cosmadoc/docs/source/gpu.md

 For nodes not assigned to queues (login8b, gn001), please be aware that these are shared resources and that other people may be using (or may wish to use) them.

+To use some of these GPUs, you will need to be in the "video" group (use the ```id``` command to check which groups you are in).
+If you are not in it, but need to be, please ask.

+To check that you have the correct permissions to submit to a partition, you can use the ```scontrol show partition=PARTITION_NAME``` command to see which groups are allow to submit to that partition.